wso2/docs-is/en/includes/guides/user-accounts/account-security/password-validation.md

 2. Under **Login Security**, select **Password Validation**.

-3. On the **Password Validation** page, you may find the following three options:
+3. On the **Password Validation** page, you may configure the following three options:

     - [Rule-based password expiration](#rule-based-password-expiration): Define rules to control password expiration based on the user's groups and roles.
     - [Password history count](#password-history-count): Specify how often users can reuse old passwords.